Celtics vs. Magic Player Props Betting Odds

 |3PM

-- Jrue Holiday's 12.5 points per game is the same as Friday's over/under.
+- Sunday's prop bet for Derrick White is 14.5 points, 1.1 fewer than his season average.

-- He has grabbed 6.8 boards per game, 1.3 more than his over/under for Friday's game.
+- His rebounding average of 3.9 is lower than his over/under on Sunday (3.5).

-- Holiday averages 4.9 assists, 0.4 more than his over/under for Friday.
+- White averages 5.1 assists, 0.6 more than his over/under for Sunday.

-- Holiday has hit 1.7 three-pointers per game, which is more than his over/under on Friday (1.5).
+- White has made 2.5 three-pointers per game, which equals his over/under on Sunday.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.